Lower rice prices in Negros Oriental seen as harvest season starts

-RETAIL prices of rice in Negros Oriental are expected to further go down with the start of the harvest season, a Department of Agriculture (DA) official said on Tuesday, October 17, 2023.
+DUMAGUETE CITY – Retail prices of rice in Negros Oriental are expected to further go down with the start of the harvest season, a Department of Agriculture (DA) official said on Tuesday.

 Rafal said this could stabilize supply of rice while helping local farmers boost their income.

-The National Food Authority (NFA) buying price for palay is P19 per kilo while its rice selling price is P23 per kilo.
+The National Food Authority (NFA) buying price for palay is PHP19 per kilo while its rice selling price is PHP23 per kilo.

-Rafal said at least five local government units (LGUs) in Negros Oriental are subsidizing their local farmers with between P2 to P5 a kilo of palay bought by the NFA.
+Rafal said at least five local government units (LGUs) in Negros Oriental are subsidizing their local farmers with between PHP2 to PHP5 a kilo of palay bought by the NFA.

 These LGUs participated to the Palay Marketing Assistance Program for Legislators and Local Government Units (PALLGU) and provide a top-up to the NFA’s buying price of rice.